Route shape

 Here:

-If the keep matching? option is toggled ON, matched records remain in the onward payload, and all non-matching records will be removed.
+keep matching?option is toggledon, matched records remain in the onward payload, and all non-matching records will be removed.

-Step 11 Repeat steps 6 to 10 to add any additional rules for this route.
+Repeat steps 7 and 8 to add any additional rules for this route.
 When you've added all required rules, click the save/update button at the bottom of the panel.

-Step 12 Repeat steps 3 to 11 to configure the second route.
+Repeat steps 5 to 9 to configure the second route.

 What next?